BunnyMax345453/Final_Project/README.md

     <li> Django 2.2.8 </li>
 </ul>

+#Deploy
+<p> Because we are experiencing an intense schedule, our group didn't have enough time to deploy successfully.
+We tried our best, but it didn't work out.
+In this way, we would leave it to future work. </p>

 #Creater comments
 <p> Thank you for spending time viewing our project!
 We are open to any suggestions and comments. </p>